Overview & Supported Outputs

 Category A | Ideal Product Image + Reference Image

-Product images classified as Category A are processed with minimal correction and alteration and guarantee an optimal result.
+Product images classified as Category A are processed with minimal correction and guarantee an optimal result.

 Moreover, a product image belongs to this category if the following specifications are fulfilled: